bigeasy/cadence/design.markdown

 because until I'm able to see how bad it is, it is going to nag.
 I suppose this is meta and about the design process, but when I'm holding this in my head, I will think of this again, what if you composed sub-cadences?
-What if one sub-cadence called another, so you could use the same odering logic?
+What if one sub-cadence called another, so you could use the same ordering logic?
 Then I have to think about it, realize that it doesn't look or read right, then wait a day or two and think, what if you composed sub-cadences?
-What if one sub-cadence called another, so you could use the same odering logic?
+What if one sub-cadence called another, so you could use the same ordering logic?

 It is good to have a catalog of what was said by the voices you heard calling you into dark alleys.